um-computacion-tm/ajedrez-2024-furque/README.md

     # ChessGame!
 ## Joaquin Furque
 # Description
-Step into the world of strategy and intellect with our Python-powered Chess Game!
+Step into the world of strategy and intellect with Python Chess Game!
 This project, built as part of a university assignment, brings the classic game of chess to life with smooth gameplay and a user-friendly interface.
 Whether you're a seasoned player or a newcomer, this game offers a fun and challenging experience for all.

 Test your skills, plan your moves, and enjoy the thrill of chess in a modern, digital form.
 Ready to make your move?